Star Wars: Return of the Jedi (1983)

 Directed by Richard Marquand

-Every trilogy, even the “Star Wars” prequels, has the equivalent of a “Return of the Jedi.”
+Every trilogy has the equivalent of a “Return of the Jedi.”
 It’s not the best movie of the trilogy, but it’s the most entertaining, enjoyable, re-watchable.
 “Die Hard: With a Vengeance.”
-“The Dark Knight.”
 “Shrek 2.”
-“The Phantom Menace.”
+“Harry Potter and the Chamber of Secrets.”

 Darth Vader (James Earl Jones) and the Emperor (Ian McDiarmid, who later reprises his role in the original trilogy) have set to rebuild the Death Star in a last-ditch attempt to stifle the rebellion and kill Luke Skywalker (Mark Hamill).
 But Luke and Leia (Carrie Fisher) are en route to Tatooine to save the carbon-frozen Han Solo (Harrison Ford) from the gangster Jabba the Hutt.
 Once that’s done, they’ll lead their own attack on the new Death Star via the Ewok-filled planet nearby.
 But Vader isn’t easily tricked, and the Emperor even less so.